Why would you ever want your pet to get sick?

 Supporting your pet’s microbiome is most important.
 One of the best ways to do this is by feeding a diet that is biologically available to your pet like a home-cooked diet or even raw (if your pet is suited to it).
 Probiotics are also beneficial to support the microbiome.

-Another supplement that has natural anti-inflammatory effects and builds up skin and joint health are omega-3 essential fatty acids.
+Another supplement that has natural anti-inflammatory effects and builds up the skin and joint health is omega-3 essential fatty acids.
 Essential fatty acids include omega-6 and omega-3 fatty acids.

 If your pet is on a kibble diet, the omega-6 to omega-3 ratio is not ideal and can lead to more inflammation in the body.
-Omega-3 fatty acids include alpha-linolenic acid (ALA), docosahexaenoic acid (DHA), and eicosapentaneoic acid (EPA).
-By using omega-3's in your pet's diet, they are helpful in treating many disorders including heart and kidney issues, inflammatory skin conditions, arthritis, and improve cognitive function.
+Omega-3 fatty acids include alpha-linolenic acid (ALA), docosahexaenoic acid (DHA), and eicosapentaenoic acid (EPA).
+Using omega-3’s in your pet’s diet, they are helpful in treating many disorders including heart and kidney issues, inflammatory skin conditions, arthritis, and improve cognitive function.

 A retrospective study of 146 cats with kidney disease showed a survival time of 16 months when their diets were supplemented with EPA compared to 7 months for the cats who were not on EPA.